jordancode5/Quant_Strat/README.md

 ## 📈 Intended Use

 This project is built to **classify and score market events across multiple timeframes**:
+- ✅ Find value (not just try to extract it) in the market
 - ✅ Identify trend strength, consolidation, reversal zones
 - ✅ Label institutional behaviors (e.g. spoofing, stop hunts, liquidity traps)
 - ✅ Evaluate signals using 1-min, 5-min, 15-min, and daily chart structure